 |La Tourelle Enchantee Gite||Self Catering||Flexible||1||4||1||Double sofabed and single childs bed on mezzanine|

+We are only a small family run business, so La Tourelle Enchantee is a perfect place to relax and get away from it all.
 Set in a picturesque retreat of natural habitat.
 Ideal for couples and families, La Tourelle Enchantee Gîte offers something a little different as you get your very own 'turret' to stay in.
 The gîte will accommodate up to 4 people or provide a generous base for 2 people.
 Private entry is gained through either the south facing double doors or side door leading into the kitchen area.

 La Tourelle Enchantée Gîte guests are free to share the use of the indoor swimming pool facilities (summer only) and can enjoy their own patio dining area.
 Wi-fi is available to guests free of charge and there is a tv and dvd player (English channels) in the lounge.